mching/old_pages/_posts/2016-12-30-Birthday-problem-at-the-office.md

 $$ p(n) \approx 1 - e^{-n(n-1)/(2\times365)}$$

 Fortunately there is an R function `pbirthday` that calculates this for us.
-Examining the code, we can see that in the case when we want to see if there are two birthdays, it actually provides the exact (non approximation) calculation.
+Examining the code, we can see that in the case when we want to see if there are two birthdays (`if (k == 2)`), it actually provides the exact (non approximation) calculation.

 ```r